ColetonReitan/Expansion-of-The-Power-of-Money-in-Baseball/README.md

 The initial project was an 8-week long assignment for my "Data Visualization" Master's course in which the goal was to tell a visual story using Tableau software, which can be found on my GitHub [here](https://github.com/ColetonReitan/The-Power-of-Money-in-Baseball);

-This project is the continuation and expansion of the Power of Money in Baseball.
+This project is my personal continuation and expansion of the Power of Money in Baseball.

 ## Project Motivation